RodNSS/Nashville_crime_alert/README.md

 If this is too much work, you can check out a real time map visualization on my [app.](https://github.com/RodNSS/Nashville_Active_Incident_Map)

 The script currently uses email for alerts as I found Verizon's email to text service "@vtext.com" to be unreliable.
 I know there are paid SMS services but the goal was to automate this for free.
+Stay safe and happy automating!